 The calcineurin inhibitors (ie, tacrolimus, pimecrolimus) have been found to help some patients, especially with genital lichen sclerosus, but they do not work as fast or as effectively as potent topical corticosteroids.
 They may have a role in maintenance therapy, although several case reports have described that they were not effective.

-A variety of studies have compared ultrapotent topical corticosteroids with the calcineurin inhibitors and high-, medium-, and low-potency corticosteroids, with the usual result that while other agents may have benefits, the best results are seen with the strongest topical medications and with relatively few adverse effects.[17, 18] Clobetasol propionate also worked better when compared with UVA-1 phototherapy.
+A variety of studies have compared ultrapotent topical corticosteroids with the calcineurin inhibitors and high-, medium-, and low-potency corticosteroids, with the usual result that while other agents may have benefits, the best results are seen with the strongest topical medications and with relatively few adverse effects.[19, 20] Clobetasol propionate also worked better when compared with UVA-1 phototherapy.

 Borghi et al (2014) suggest topical avocado and soybean extracts as alternative treatments for mild-to-moderate lichen sclerosus in patients wishing to avoid corticosteroids.
 The patients also received dietary supplements containing the same substances along with vitamin E and para-aminobenzoic acid.
 In a small study of 23 patients, most reported improvement.

 Circumcision may benefit male lichen sclerosus and the phimosis that may accompany it.
-Vulvar surgery is not recommended unless an associated malignancy is present.
-Extragenital lesions may be excised but some caution should be taken as lichen sclerosus has arisen in old surgical scars.
+Vulvar surgery has not been recommended unless an associated malignancy is present.
+More recent articles have suggested that surgical release of clitoral phimosis and labial adhesions may improve some patients with severe dyspareunia, although the numbers were small and some surgical complications were noted.[24, 25] Extragenital lesions may be excised, but some caution should be taken as lichen sclerosus has arisen in old surgical scars.

 A variety of destructive procedures have been reported to be of benefit, although follow-up studies often do not show the same efficacy as original pilot reports.
 Not just tissue-vaporizing carbon dioxide lasers, but also nonablative lasers such as the pulsed dye and Er:YAG lasers, have been reported to benefit persons with lichen sclerosus.
 Cryotherapy of affected genital lesions is also reported to reduce the area involved after one or a series of treatments.